What is the Windows lsass.exe file and process?

-A Microsoft Windows file stored in the c:\windows\system32 or c:\winnt\system32 directory that is short for Local Security Authority Subsystem Service and has the file description: LSA shell.
-This file is responsible for how Microsoft Windows handles security and security related policies, authority domain authentication, and Active Directory management on your computer.
+In Microsoft Windows, the file lsass.exe in the directory c:\windows\system32 or c:\winnt\system32 is the Local Security Authority Subsystem Service.
+It has the file description LSA shell.
+It is a crucial component of Microsoft Windows security policies, authority domain authentication, and Active Directory management on your computer.

 Is this file a spyware, trojan, or virus?

-This file has had security vulnerabilities in the past, as mentioned at: Microsoft Security Bulletin (MS04-11).
+As mentioned in Microsoft Security Bulletin (MS04-11), this file contains known security vulnerabilities.
 Make sure your computer is up-to-date with all the latest Microsoft Windows updates.

 Is it safe to remove lsass.exe from the Task Manager processes?

-If your computer is continuously rebooting because of an error in the lsass.exe file, you encounter an lsass.exe error when attempting to change your password, or you have any of the files mentioned above that are infected files follow the below steps.
+If your computer continuously reboots because of the lsass.exe file, you get an lsass.exe error when changing your password, or you have any of the files mentioned above follow the steps below.